Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

     Message::SendFail() << "Error: configuration is not saved";
   }
 ~~~~
-@subsubsection occt_de_wrapper_3_2_7 Save configuration resource.
-Sample.
-DRAW.
+@subsubsection occt_de_wrapper_3_2_7 Saving configuration resources.
+DRAW sample

 Dump configuration to string.
-If no vendors lists are set as an argument or it is empty, saves all vendors.
-If no providers list as argument or it is empty, saves all providers of valid vendors:
+If no list of vendors is passed or it is empty, all vendors are saved.
+If no providers list is passed or it is empty, all providers of valid vendors are saved.
 ~~~~{.cpp}
 set vendors "OCC"
 set format "STEP"